joellen/testacious/source/_posts/diffusing.md

 {% endblockquote %}

 Pretty shocking.
 More babysitters does not equal less risk.
-That's probably the only reason my kids survived to adulthood.
+One attentive person is less risky than a crowd of distracted people.

 The Houstonia quote vaguely reminded me of the **too many cooks in the kitchen** colloquialism - too many people trying to run the show.
 No one is responsible or everyone is responsible.
 As usual, neither extreme is ideal.